Code of Conduct

 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-A student’s dress, grooming and appearance, including hairstyle/color, jewelry, makeup, and nails, shall:
+A student’s dress, grooming and appearance, including hairstyle/color, jewelry, makeup, and nails, must:

-1. Be safe, appropriate and not disrupt or interfere with the educational process.
+1. Be unlikely to injure people or damage property, appropriate to this code, and not substantially disrupt or materially interfere with the educational process.

 2. Recognize that garments which excessively expose the body are not appropriate.